mohammadjavad79/Jibimo-test/README.md

 I have also created two seeder classes for the users and banks tables.
 When creating the tables with migration command, please use the '--seed' option to populate them with data.

+Also I put all passwords and data that maybe you needed in .envexample too.

 Thank you for considering my application.

 Best regards,